Analyzing your data with Apache Superset

 Default permissions include the ability to view data and create dashboards.
 To add or modify data sources, you need additional permissions.
 For more information on permissions to access Superset, see Managing Superset access.

-In addition to your password, you need your user, host, port, and database name to connect to Superset.
+To connect to Superset, in addition to your password, you need your user, host, port, and database name.
 To find this information for your cluster:

 Sign in to the BigAnimal portal.